ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_tests.rst

 just for this :code:`ivy.abs` function.
 If we take this approach for every function, we might hit the runtime limit permitted by GitHub actions.

-A more elegant and efficient solution is to use the `hypothesis`_ module, which intelligently samples from all of the possible combinations within user-specified ranges, rather than grid searching all of them every single time.
+A more elegant and efficient solution is to use the `Hypothesis`_ module, which intelligently samples from all of the possible combinations within user-specified ranges, rather than grid searching all of them every single time.
-The intelligent sampling is possible because hypothesis enables the results of previous test runs to be cached, and then the new samples on subsequent runs are selected intelligently, avoiding samples which previously passed the tests, and sampling for unexplored combinations.
+The intelligent sampling is possible because Hypothesis enables the results of previous test runs to be cached, and then the new samples on subsequent runs are selected intelligently, avoiding samples which previously passed the tests, and sampling for unexplored combinations.
 Combinations which are known to have failed on previous runs are also repeatedly tested for.
 With the `uploading`_ and `downloading`_ of the :code:`.hypothesis` cache as an `artifact`_,
 these useful properties are also true in Ivy's GitHub Action `continuous integration`_ (CI) tests.

-Rather than making use of :code:`pytest.mark.parametrize`, the Ivy tests make use of hypothesis `search strategies`_.
+Rather than making use of :code:`pytest.mark.parametrize`, the Ivy tests make use of Hypothesis `search strategies`_.
-This reference `commit`_ outlines the difference between using pytest parametrizations and hypothesis, for :code:`ivy.abs`.
+This reference `commit`_ outlines the difference between using pytest parametrizations and Hypothesis, for :code:`ivy.abs`.
-Among other changes, all :code:`pytest.skip()` calls were replaced with return statements, as pytest skipping does not play nicely with hypothesis testing.
+Among other changes, all :code:`pytest.skip()` calls were replaced with return statements, as pytest skipping does not play nicely with Hypothesis testing.

 Data Generation
 ---------------